-La Paz Community School’s core curriculum, based on North American and Costa Rican standards and benchmarks, is supplemented by the following philosophies and programs.
-Click on the link below to view a specific aspect of the curriculum.
+La Paz Community School’s core curriculum, based on International Baccalaureate, US and Costa Rican standards and benchmarks, is supplemented by the following philosophies and programs.

 Dual Language Program